 It’s a slippery technological slope . . .

-But like with every other aspect of his life, Baby isn’t going to learn to set limits for themselves until you teach him.
+But like with every other aspect of her life, Baby isn’t going to learn to set limits for herself until you teach her.

 How young is too young?

 Your child’s age can be a great guide to screen time do’s and don’ts.
 According to the American Academy of Pediatrics, digital technology should not play much of a role in the lives of children younger than two, unless it’s an interactive, family-oriented activity.
 As children approach their second birthday, parents can begin to share digital educational content, but it should be something parents and children do together, as a way of interacting with each other, rather than instead of interacting.